SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 `Hystrix:Command:sample:RequestLog:Enabled=false`

-#### Thread Pool
+#### Thread Pool Settings

+Hystrix commands use thread pools to implement an underlying isolation pattern for resilence and fault tolerance features.
+By default each command will create its own 'named' thread pool and everytime an instance of that command is executed, a thread from that thread pool will be chosen and used.

-The following table describes the settings that control what and how the command uses the Hystrix thread pools:
+Optionally, you can configure your own 'named' thread pool (see next section) and in turn associate one or more commands to a specific thread pool.
+The describes the settings that control what thread pool a command uses when executing:

 | Key | Description | Default |
 | --- | --- | --- |